Oral Cancer: Overview

 are taken out and tested for cancer cells.
-Your results will come back in about 1 After a diagnosis of oral cancer, you’ll likely have other tests.
-These help your of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) has spread (metastasized) in your body.
+Your results will come back in about 1 After a diagnosis of oral cancer, you’ll need more tests.
+These help your healthcare out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
 It's one of the most important things to know when deciding how to treat the cancer.

-Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
-Ask your healthcare provider to explain the stage to you in a way you can understand.
+Once your cancer is staged, your provider will talk with you about what the stage means for your treatment.
+Ask your provider to explain the details of your cancer to you in a way you can understand.